 The aim of the Core French program is to provide students with fundamental communication skills in French and an understanding of the nature of the language and its culture.
 Core French offers students the chance to develop a usable command of the French language that can be expanded through further study or through contact with French-speaking people.
 By the end of the four-year program, students will be able to participate in a straightforward conversation in French; will be able to read – with the help of a dictionary – books, magazines, and newspapers in French; and will be able to understand the general meaning of radio and television news and other programs

-Extended French
+French Immersion

-The aim of the Extended French program is to develop students’ French Language knowledge and skills and to provide them with an understanding and appreciation of francophone culture in Canada and around the world.
+The aim of the French Immersion program is to develop students’ French Language knowledge and skills and to provide them with an understanding and appreciation of francophone culture in Canada and around the world.
 By the end of the four-year program, students will be able to converse freely on familiar topics; will be able to read – with the occasional help of a dictionary – books, magazines, and newspapers in French; and will be able to function in a French-speaking community.